talonframework/talon/README.md

 - [X] Prototype resource based template overlays
 - [X] Move the theme based layout templates to a generator
 - [ ] --Change the auto generate slime templates to a generator and move the .eex templates to /priv--
-- [ ] Create a generator for generating the default template .eex files
+- [X] Create a generator for generating the default template .eex files
 - [X] Implement the create/update/delete actions in the controller
-- [ ] Move the talon template to Talon
 - [X] Fix the brunch problem pulling the the skins
 - [ ] Add database backended support for the index page datatables
 - [X] Add a show template